“There is power inherent in committing yourself to the process of creating health in all levels of your life.”

-As a person with a seizure disorder, you are most likely familiar with feelings of helplessness, depression, anxiety, loss of control, overwhelm, shame and guilt.
+As a person with epilepsy and/or FND, you are most likely familiar with feelings of helplessness, depression, anxiety, loss of control, overwhelm, shame and guilt.
 You might feel as if you don’t fit in and have to depend on others for support and daily care.
 This is a lot to hold for any person, and is especially difficult to deal with when those feelings arise in addition to having epilepsy and/or FNS.

 Dr. Moenter, as the lead clinician at the Rocky Mountain Center for Epilepsy, can help.

 Over the years, Dr. Moenter has helped many individuals and families to step out of the secrecy, shame, and fear often experienced as a result of their own or a family member’s seizure disorder.

 In her work with individuals, couples, and families, Dr. Moenter supports and challenges each person in a life-affirming, person-centered, joyful, and mindful way.
-She will help you explore and transform the psychogenic challenges many individuals diagnosed with epilepsy and/or psychogenic non-epileptic seizures know quite intimately.
+She will help you explore and transform the psychogenic challenges many individuals diagnosed with epilepsy and/or FND know quite intimately.

 The Therapeutic Process

-Psychotherapy is the recommended and best-validated approach to treating PNES, though it also has shown to be highly beneficial to individuals with epilepsy.
+Psychotherapy is the recommended and best-validated approach to treating FND, though it also has shown to be highly beneficial to individuals with epilepsy.
 The main focus of the therapeutic process at the Rocky Mountain Center for Epilepsy is to help you master the skill of nervous system regulation.
 Through relational mindfulness you will learn how to self-regulate your emotions, thoughts, and physical experiences.

 Through your work together, Dr. Moenter will help you:

-- Learn how to use mindfulness and self-awareness to create a more contemplative “seizure-friendly” lifestyle
+- Learn how to use mindfulness and self-awareness to create a more contemplative “nervous system-friendly” lifestyle

-- Identify pre-seizure warnings or aura, including subtle changes in your physiology, thought patterns, and feeling state
+- Identify pre-symptom warnings, including subtle changes in your physiology, thought patterns, and feeling state

 - Learn stress management techniques individualized to your lifestyle